 Dog Pooping Liquid but Acting Normal (Here’s Why)

 When your dog starts pooping liquid stool but still seems cheerful and energetic, it can be confusing and concerning.
-You might wonder how serious it is if they’re still eating, playing, and wagging their tail as usual.

-Dog Pooping Liquid but Acting Normal — Why It Happens
+Dog Pooping Liquid but Acting Normal: Why It Happens

 A dog pooping liquid but acting normal often points to mild digestive irritation rather than a severe illness.
 Common reasons include a sudden diet change, food intolerance, stress, parasites, or eating something that upset their stomach.